Yashrajjadam/AI-image-colorization/README.md

 * [ ] Add multiple Daltonization modes (Protanopia, Deuteranopia, Tritanopia)
 * [ ] Deploy as a web app (FastAPI + Streamlit Cloud)

+## Licence
+This project is licensed under the MIT License - see Licence file for details.